Dividend ETFs

 | SPHD | Equity ETF | High Yield + Low Volatility | Quarterly | 0.30% | Invesco |

 This dual-screen ETF offers distinct advantages for income-focused portfolios, though it's not without tradeoffs.
+Understanding the mechanics of these pros and cons is essential before allocating capital.

 | Pros | Cons |